 The Godiva Chocolate Liqueur added a subtle chocolate undertone.
 Also, the alcohol helped prevent ice crystals from forming, making the frozen yogurt smoother and creamier.
 You can substitute vanilla extract if you prefer.

 - Added Sweetener: Because of the tartness of Greek Yogurt, you might want to add a bit of sweetener.
 I used several packets of Stevia in this recipe (not pictured).

 Making the Frozen Nutella Yogurt

-I transferred the frozen yogurt to a container, smoothed out the top, and put it the freezer to harden a bit more.
+I transferred the frozen yogurt to a container, smoothed out the top, and put it in the freezer to harden, for at least four hours.

 Talk about good!
 The Frozen Nutella Yogurt was creamy, chocolaty, and absolutely delicious.
 Yum!